 History of Bryce Canyon

-Bryce Canyon NP is named for the Mormon pioneer, Ebeneezer Bryce, who sometime in the mid 1800s settled in the green valley that lies just east of the vast red rock towers.
+Bryce Canyon NP is named for the Mormon pioneer, Ebeneezer Bryce, who sometime in the mid-1800s settled in the green valley that lies just east of the vast red rock towers.
 The center of the Mormon settlement was named Tropic and the rural Utah town still bears that name today.
-The resourceful pioneers raised livestock, harvested timber and did whatever it took to survive the semi-arid climate.
-Discovery of the vast red rock amphitheater did not come until several years after the region had been successfully settled.
+The resourceful pioneers raised livestock, harvested timber, and did whatever it took to survive the semi-arid climate.
+The red rock amphitheater was not discovered until several years after the region had been successfully settled.

 Beginning in the early 20th century the fabulous rock structures at Bryce became a popular whistlestop for Southwestern train travelers.
-In 1923, Bryce Canyon was officially declared a national monumentm and then, in 1928, it became a national park.
+In 1923, Bryce Canyon was officially declared a national monument, and in 1928, it became a national park.

 Today, Bryce is the 13th most visited national park.
-The place is open all year round and attracts over 2 million visitors a year.
-Not only can park visitors enjoy hiking, horseback riding and rock climbing, but an ample snowfall provides some excellent opportunities for winter sports.
+The place is open year-round and attracts over two million visitors a year.
+Not only can park visitors enjoy hiking, horseback riding, and rock climbing, but ample snowfall provides some excellent opportunities for winter sports.

 Bryce Canyon Defined